YigitAsik/ecom-data/README.md

 - Regularization of final estimator or different final_estimator can be used.
 - I wrapped things into functions in general but there are still some parts that could have been functionalized.
 - Decorators can be used to log the changes in the dataframes (I ran with recurring print statements).

+*TODO:*

+* ~Instead of using a two-stage tuning, where each base estimators hyperparameters tuned independent of StackClassifier, search for the best combination of base estimators' hyper-parameters and the StackingClassifier together.~